-South Kentucky RECC 19th Annual Golf Scramble Earns $18,000 to Benefit Rogers Scholars
+South Kentucky RECC 20th Annual Golf Scramble Earns $18,000 to Benefit Rogers Scholars

 Newton added that the Rogers Scholars Program has become one of the greatest opportunities for students in our area to receive full or partial scholarships to Kentucky colleges.

-Holt said South Kentucky RECC appreciates partnering with the following sponsors for this year’s scramble: Altec; Anixter; Cintas Uniform Services; Citizens National Bank; Cumberland Lake Shell; Cumberland Security Bank; Cumberland Tree Experts; Cumberland Valley Electric; Davis H. Elliot Construction; Don Franklin Chevrolet; D. W. Wilburn, Inc. ; East Kentucky Power Cooperative; First National Bank of Russell Springs; Frei Mechanical; Goss-Samford, LLC; Kentucky Association of Electric Cooperatives; Lake Cumberland Regional Hospital; McGriff Insurance Services; Modern Vending/Team Modern; Mountjoy,Chilton and Medley CPAs and Advisors; Phillips Tree Experts, Inc.; Red-Sun Homes; United Cumberland Bank; W.A.
-Kendall and Company Inc., and Wesco Industries.
+Newton said South Kentucky RECC appreciates partnering with the following sponsors for this year’s scramble: Altec; Anthem Blue Cross & Blue Shield; Cintas Uniform Services; Citizens National Bank; Cumberland Lake Shell; Cumberland Security Bank; Cumberland Valley Electric; Davis H. Elliot Construction; Don Franklin Chevrolet; D. W. Wilburn, Inc. ; East Kentucky Power Cooperative; First National Bank of Russell Springs; Frei Mechanical; Goss-Samford, LLC; Kendall Vegetation Services; Kentucky Electric Cooperatives; Lake Cumberland Regional Hospital; McGriff Insurance Services; Modern Vending/Team Modern; Mountjoy,Chilton and Medley CPAs and Advisors; Phillips Tree Experts, Inc.; Red-Sun Homes; and United Cumberland Bank.

-Holt said this event and this level of support for the Rogers Scholars Program would not be possible without the assistance of these partners, and South Kentucky RECC appreciates all their help.
+Newton emphasized that this event and this level of support for the Rogers Scholars Program would not be possible without the assistance of these partners, and South Kentucky RECC appreciates all their help.

 For more information on the various youth programs through the Center for Rural Development, contact the office of Youth Programs and Community Liaison at 606-677-6000.